 You can pay to advertise your audiobook in AudioFile’s Indie Press Showcase.

 If you’d like to run Facebook ads for your audiobooks, Melissa Storm covers them in her paid course.

 In this article, audiobook narrator and columnist Ann Richardson explores many of the awards available for audiobooks.
-I want to highlight 2 of them to make you aware of their deadlines:
+I want to highlight 3 awards programs to make you aware of their deadlines:

-- The Call For Entries in the annual prestigious Audies competition, sponsored by the Audio Publishers Association, usually begins in July.
+- The Call For Entries in the annual prestigious Audies competition, sponsored by the Audio Publishers Association, usually begins in late June.

-- The Voice Arts Awards, presented by the Society of Voice Arts and Sciences, has entry deadlines running from May to August each year.
+- The Voice Arts Awards, presented by the Society of Voice Arts and Sciences, has entry deadlines (before late fees) running from May to August each year.

 Even if your audiobook is only available as a digital download, you can still sell it through independent bookstores by distributing it through Libro.fm.
 This article outlines a number of ways that Libro.fm helps booksellers promote your audiobook.